 COUNTRY SUPPORT SYSTEM AMOUNT OF SUPPORT HOW IT WORKS GOALS Italy undertakings and organizers of rail Aid for freight transport on the route was 33-43 per cent of the eligible costs.
 The aid corresponds to the costs of non-internalized costs for railways and provides a compensation of 0.44-0.56 cents per tonne-kilometer for goods transported on the route.
 (MTOs) and to railway companies transporting goods on a 12-mile transit route across the Alps The aid was intended to promote a modal shift from road transport to freight transport by rail.
 The general goal was to reduce the environmental, health and social consequences of heavy vehicle traffic.
 UK scheme in the UK 2018- 2023 (SA49518) According to the latest decision, the program extends over a six-year period and amounts to 24 million pounds.
 The aid level is a maximum of 50 percent and is based on environmental benefits (external costs) and on additional costs for reloading in comparison with costs for whether the goods were to be transported by road.
 The aid is broadly designed and includes investment costs in different kinds of freight infrastructure such as railways, shipyards, loading equipment etc. The support program was first introduced in 1974 to stimulate the transfer of freight transport on the way to more environmentally friendly modes of transport.
-It has since been extended for several periods and now also includes inland shipping as well as coastal and short sea shipping. ltaly shipping companies, The expanded support runs from 2016 to 2018 with a total budget of EUR 138.3 million (45.4, 44.1 and 48.9 per year, respectively).
+It has since been extended for several periods and now also includes inland shipping as well as coastal and short sea shipping.
+Italy shipping companies, The expanded support runs from 2016 to 2018 with a total budget of EUR 138.3 million (45.4, 44.1 and 48.9 per year, respectively).
 The support is paid at a maximum of 30 percent of the transport cost for the line.
 Beneficiaries are shipping companies (shipowners) flagged in an EU country that operate ro-ro or ro-pax traffic on new or existing routes between more than 40 Italian ports.
 In order for a project to be eligible for support, at least two criteria must be met from a list of options (reduced environmental effects, implementing ITS systems etc.) Marebonus aims to support the transfer of freight transport by road.
-Germany The aid was paid at a maximum of 30 percent of the eligible costs for a maximum of a three-year period.
-Support was provided for investments in various forms of load carriers, railway vehicles and other goods handling equipment, costs for using the infrastructure for railways and inland waterways, as well as for personnel costs and costs for maintenance and equipment in connection with the new the transports associated with the introduction of combined transport solutions using rail
+Germany The aid was paid at a maximum of 30 percent of the eligible costs for a maximum of a three-year period. goods handling equipment, costs for using the infrastructure for railways and inland waterways, as well as for personnel costs and costs for associated with the introduction of combined transport solutions using rail